Immerse yourself in the past, present and future of Bhutan

 Trip departures are unavailable.

-There are currently no scheduled departures on our Hike Trans Bhutan Trail trip.
+There are currently no scheduled departures on our Bhutan Expedition: Hike the Trans Bhutan Trail trip.
 If you are interested in other trips in the region visit one of the links below.

-4. Entry to Bhutan is very strict and travellers can only enter Bhutan on a group visa as part of a tour.
+3. Entry to Bhutan is very strict and travellers can only enter Bhutan on a group visa as part of a tour.
 All travellers must arrive on Day 1 and depart on Day 10 to be eligible for a group visa.
-At time of booking, please provide your booking agent with a clear uncut scanned colour copy of the two pages of the personal details section of your passport.
+At time of booking, please provide your booking agent with a scanned colour copy of your passport, a scanned colour passport photo, proof of travel insurance that includes coverage for Covid-19 and proof of Covid-19 vaccination.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information